raspberrypilearning/build-your-own-weather-station/en/step_2.md

 + [An anemometer, wind vane and rain gauge](https://www.argentdata.com/catalog/product_info.php?products_id=145){:target="_blank"}
 + Two RJ11 breakout boards (optional)
 + An MCP3008 Analogue to digital Convertor Integrated Circuit.
 + Weatherproof enclosures.
 Recommended products are this [75x75x37mm](http://cpc.farnell.com/spelsberg/332-907/universal-junc-box-7-entry/dp/EN81013){:target="_blank"} box for the BME280 and this larger [150x110x70mm](http://cpc.farnell.com/olan/ol20112/box-ip55-glanded-150x110x70mm/dp/EN82191){:target="_blank"} box for the Pi and a soldered HAT.
-If you're going to stick with a less durable breadboard-only solution then you may need a larger enclosure such as this [190x140x70mm one] (http://cpc.farnell.com/olan/ol20013/box-ip55-glanded-190x140x70mm/dp/EN82192){:target="_blank"}
+If you're going to stick with a less durable breadboard-only solution then you may need a larger enclosure such as this [190x140x70mm one](http://cpc.farnell.com/olan/ol20013/box-ip55-glanded-190x140x70mm/dp/EN82192){:target="_blank"}

 ### Software